jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Formian Queen.md

 RacialMods:
 Languages: Common, Dwarven, Terran, Undercommon; telepathy 200 ft.
 SQ: formian traits, hive frenzy
+SpecialAbilities:
+  Hive Frenzy (Su): >
-SpecialAbilities: Hive Frenzy (Su) Once per day as a standard action, the queen can send out a command to all formians within range of her telepathy.
+    Once per day as a standard action, the queen can send out a command to all formians within range of her telepathy.
 Those formians are affected as if by a haste spell (CL 20th).
+  Telepathic Feedback (Su): >
-Telepathic Feedback (Su) As a standard action, a queen can unleash debilitating telepathic feedback.
+    As a standard action, a queen can unleash debilitating telepathic feedback.
 Those within her telepathic range who are not members of her hive must succeed at a DC 29 Will save or take a -2 penalty on attack rolls, saving throws, ability checks, and skill checks for 1 minute.
 A creature that succeeds at the save cannot be affected by telepathic feedback for 24 hours.
 This is a mind-affecting effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: